 Based on advice provided in the CBC Wind Guidance and given the existing turbine development at Double Arches, along with visual evidence provided in the LVIA, I assess if the proposed turbine development at Checkley Wood were to be progressed that the additional turbine should be identical in design to that of the existing Double Arches turbine to create more of a visual effect of a single cluster of development rather than 2 separate and different developments, and that the heights of nacelle / blades be of a similar heights in views.
 I also recommend that, if the development were to be progressed, a more detailed assessment of visual impact of the proposed turbine development on local residential properties be commissioned by the applicant and appropriate landscape mitigation, in keeping with local landscape and native planting and linked to wider landscape enhancement, be provided by the applicant off site if required by residents.

-Trees & Landscape Officer

-Would recommend a landscaping condition to replace/reinforce damaged or removed sections of hedgerow and to strengthen tree planting around the site perimeter.
+Trees & Landscape Would recommend a landscaping condition to replace/reinforce damaged or removed sections of hedgerow and to strengthen tree planting around the site perimeter.

-Chilterns Conservation Board
+Chilterns Conservation No response.
+Board

-Campaign to Protect Rural England (CPRE) (Original Comments) Having studied the documentation submitted in connection with the above, CPRE Bedfordshire considers it must object to this application.
+Campaign to ProtectHaving studied the documentation submitted inRural England (CPRE)connection with the above, CPRE Bedfordshire considers(Original Comments)it must object to this application.